decentraland/old-documentation/_posts/development-guide/2020-05-04-video-playing.md

 - `reset()`: Stops the video playing and sends its `seek` property back to the begining of the video.
 The first frame of the video is displayed.

+- `seekTime()`: Sets the `seek` property to a specific value, so that the video plays from that point on.
+It's expressed in seconds after the video's original beginning.

 You can also change the following properties:

 - `loop`: Boolean that determines if the video is played continuously in a loop, or if it stops after playing once. _false_ by default.